One moment...

 Art Therapist

-Art therapy is an established mental health profession that uses the creative process of art making to improve and enhance the physical, mental and emotional well-being of people at all ages.
-It is based on the belief that the creative process involved in artistic self-expression helps people to resolve conflicts and problems, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem and self-awareness, and achieve insight.
+It is based on the belief that the creative process involved in artistic self-expression helps people to resolve conflicts and problems, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem and self-awareness and achieve insight.

-Art therapy integrates the fields of human development, visual arts, and the creative process with models of counseling and psychotherapy.
-Art therapy is used with children, adolescents, adults, older adults, groups, and families to assess and treat:
+Art therapy integrates the fields of human development, visual arts and the creative process with models of counseling and psychotherapy.
+Art therapy is used with children, adolescents, adults, older adults, groups and families to assess and treat:

-• anxiety, depression, and other mental/emotional problems
+• Anxiety, depression and other mental/emotional problems

-• mental illness
+• Mental illness

-• substance abuse and other addictions
+• Substance abuse and other addictions

-• family and relationship issues
+• Family and relationship issues

-• abuse and domestic violence
+• Abuse and domestic violence

-• social/emotional difficulties related to disability or illness
+• Social/emotional difficulties related to disability or illness

-• personal trauma, post traumatic stress disorder and loss
+• Personal trauma, post-traumatic stress disorder and loss

-• physical, cognitive, and neurological problems
+• Physical, cognitive and neurological problems

-• psychosocial difficulties related to medical illness
+• Psychosocial difficulties related to medical illness

-Some art therapists work as part of a healthcare team that includes physicians, psychologists, nurses, mental health counselors, marriage and family therapists, rehabilitation counselors, social workers, and teachers.
+Some art therapists work as part of a health care team that includes physicians, psychologists, nurses, mental health counselors, marriage and family therapists, rehabilitation counselors, social workers and teachers.
 Together, they determine and implement a client’s therapeutic goals and objectives.
-Other art therapists work independently and maintain private practices with children, adolescents, adults, groups, and/or families.
+Other art therapists work independently and maintain private practices with children, adolescents, adults, groups and/or families.

-If you’re considering this career, keep in mind that an art therapist needs certain personal qualities – such as sensitivity, empathy, emotional stability, patience, interpersonal skills, insight into human behavior, and an understanding of artistic media.
-An art therapist must also be an attentive listener and a keen observer.
+If you’re considering this career, keep in mind that an art therapist needs certain personal qualities – such as sensitivity, empathy, emotional stability, patience, interpersonal skills, insight into human behavior and an understanding of artistic media.
+An art therapist must be an attentive listener and a keen observer.
 Flexibility and a sense of humor are also invaluable.

 Working Conditions